 This plan is high in fat, low in carbohydrates and moderate in protein.
 Its aim is to shift the body's usual energy source from sugar (glucose) to fats, or ketone bodies, which some believe are a more "efficient" fuel.
-Doctors sometimes recommend the ketogenic diet for severe seizures (epilepsy) uncontrolled by medication.
-In Parkinson's, researchers suggest the diet could work by providing different energy for mitochondria (the cell's power source).
+Doctors sometimes recommend the ketogenic diet for seizures (epilepsy) that can't be controlled with medication.
+Some researchers suggest the diet could work by providing different energy for mitochondria (the cell's power source).
 In PD, potential support for the ketogenic diet comes from pre-clinical work and a handful of clinical trials.
 In one study, five people with Parkinson's followed the ketogenic diet for 28 days and demonstrated improvement in their movement symptoms and ability to perform daily activities.
 Another study randomly assigned 47 people to either the ketogenic or a low-fat diet for eight weeks.
 While both groups showed movement and non-movement symptom improvement, the ketogenic dieters had greater non-movement symptom improvement.
 Because both of these studies were short, the long-term benefits and harms are unknown at this time.